Continuing Simulations¶

 Summary¶

-In this section of the tutorial, you defined the workflow step to equilibrate the hard particle simulation.
+In this section of the tutorial, you defined an action to equilibrate a hard particle simulation.
 It stores dynamic parameters and the state of the system needed to continue execution when executed again.
-Now, the directory for each simulation contains trajectory.gsd, and would be ready for analysis after executed to completion.
+After submitting these actions multiple times, the directory for each simulation will contain trajectory.gsd

-The next section in this tutorial will show you how to implement this workflow on the command line and submit cluster jobs that effectively use dense nodes.
+The next section in this tutorial will show you how to submit cluster jobs that effectively use dense nodes on HPC systems.

-This tutorial only teaches the basics of signac-flow.
-Read the signac-flow documentation to learn more.
+This tutorial only teaches the basics of row.
+Read the row documentation to learn more.